jaalto/project--emacs-epackage-template/README.rst

   ``M-x`` ``epackage-lint-extra-buffer-file`` which uses standard Emacs features lisp-mnt, checkdoc etc. Report problems to upstream issue tracker.
-* Does the code feres to one known in `License Database`_?
+* Does the code refer to a known license in `License Database`_?
 If not, contact upstream and suggest him to change (or add one).
-The Best license for extensions is GPL, because it's the license of Emacs itself.
+The Best license for extensions is GPL, because that is the license of Emacs.
   If someday the extension finds its way to Emacs, the road is clear with GPL. *NOTE:* `Public Domain`_ is not a internationally viable license.